Mksk-www/Feature-me/README.md

 Input : keyboard,mouse or touch

-Browser : Latest Browser(recommended: Chrome and Firefox.
+Browser : Latest Browser and JavaScript ES6 avaliable (recommended: Chrome and Firefox.
 IE is not supported)

 Network : network connection(to cache resources)